HelmutHoerner/fourier-cavity-sim/README.md

 cd fourier-cavity-sim
 pip install -e . --config-settings editable_mode=compat
 ```

+Instructions on how to install the software on a cluster can be found in the user manual.

 ### Please cite
 If you use **fourier-cavity-sim** in academic work, please cite the user manual: